Jack Dempsey (rugby union): Club career

 Dempsey moved to Scotland in 2021 to play for Glasgow Warriors.
-He has relatives in the city, as his grandfather emigrated to Glasgow from Australia.
+He has relatives in the city, as his maternal grandfather emigrated to Australia from Glasgow.
 Of the move to the Warriors, Dempsey stated:

 The history that Glasgow has with fast-paced footie – with quick ruck speed – is something which very much suits my game.
 So, it is kind of a combination of wanting a character like me to add depth and being that tool in the tool chest within the back-row, but also I do suit the identity and style that Glasgow want to play as well.

 Dempsey made his debut for Glasgow in the 'Clash of the Warriors' pre-season fixture with Worcester, with Glasgow winning the inaugural cup 27 - 22.
 He made his competitive debut for Glasgow in the 24 September 2021 match against Ulster away at Ravenhill Stadium in the United Rugby Championship - earning the Glasgow Warrior No. 331.

 At the end of a successful season, Dempsey was awarded The XVIth Warrior Player of the Year award by the official supporters club.